Kqr508/GDS-Fake-News-Project/Simple_Regr/README.md

 # Simple Logistic Regression

-Denne fil indholder simple_regression.ipynb.
-Denne implementation er løsning til “Part 2: Simple Logistic Regression Model”.
+This file contains simple_regression.ipynb.
+This implementation is the solution for “Part 2: Simple Logistic Regression Model”.
-Derudover det nødevendig at at have disse file på din maskine, som finds i mappen:
+In addition, you need to have these files on your machine, which are found in the folder:
-For at bruge vocabulary10000, skal det omdøes til vocabulary_10000.csv.
-Jeg har fåret et probelm under pushin til respositoren. vocabulary_10000.csv cleaned_bbc_articles_FULL.csv
+You have to use vocabulary_10000.csv.zip which contains the 10000 most used words from cleaned_dataset_FULL.csv.
+Please unzip it and put it in your project. vocabulary_10000.csv cleaned_bbc_articles_FULL.csv